aturkenov/wampify/README.md

     print(f'{name} you are welcome!')
 ```

+## Session pool

+Describe about session factory interface and how it works

+## Serialization

+Describe how it works and that's all

 ## Backgroud Tasks

 Main process executes child process when background tasks pushed to queue.

+Describe, how to connect another session

 ```python
 from wampify.core.story import *